 If you enjoy card games, here's a Rummy game online you can play against the computer or a friend.
-And if you've never played Rummy, give it a try anyway.
-The game isn't difficult to learn.

 To begin, click the Small, Medium, or Large link under the picture at left.
 This opens the game in a pop-up window.